 Films — Animation

 - Zira from The Lion King II: Simba's Pride.
-Although we do not see her in the first film, it's actually implied that she and Scar are actually married and therefore, she was his second-in-command.
+Although we do not see her in the first film, it's heavily implied that she was Scar's second in command and possibly his former mate.
 When the hyenas kill Scar at the end of the film, Zira actually put the blame on Scar's nephew and arch-nemesis, Simba, and since then, vows to destroy not only him, but also his pride as revenge.